 Some tips on time management:

-● Make time tracking easy for the workers you hire.
-Tickspot allows people to track their time on the go on their mobile, which is very important for a dynamic digital industry like ecommerce, and for remote workers.
+● Make time tracking easy for the freelancers you hire.
+Tickspot allows people to track their time on the go on their mobile, which is very important for a dynamic digital industry like ecommerce, and for remote freelancers.
 You don’t want people getting stressed because of time tracking.

-● Integrations are great for ecommerce workers.
+● Integrations are great for ecommerce freelancers.
 Tick integrates well with Basecamp, which could potentially be a plus if that’s a tool you are also using.

 The entire Adobe creative suite is definitely worth looking into, but InCopy is particularly useful when working with freelance ecommerce designers or copywriters.
 When it comes to precise editing and version control, there is really no better solution than InCopy.

 There is nothing worse than working to tight budgets and deadlines, and having to have painful backs and forths about moving commas or periods.

 Dropbox commenting can definitely start you off when it comes to design feedback, but anyone that’s serious about editing design work will benefit from getting to grips with the Adobe suite for a clearer, more precise editorial workflow.

 When it comes to creating that perfect sales brochure or new social media feature, you’ll be grateful for a quick and easy way to give feedback and track changes.